Qumeric/exercises/readme.markdown

-It is my attempt to solve exercise from various programming books
+It is my attempt to solve exercises from various programming books

 Currently there are only two books:
 * The C Programming Language